PapkuWorld/Helios/README.md

 # Helios

 Everything is for educational purposes and for personal use.
-Only use for testing on your own device.
+You can only use it for testing on your own device.
-This is going to be the final and complete package that binds all my projects into one.
+This will be the final and comprehensive package that consolidates all my projects into one.
 Note: Nothing has been uploaded here yet.
 It will remain like this for a long time, just have hope A productive Linux distro made for cybersecurity

+Control Panel
+Security
+  Login
+  Firewall

 Tools
+Lock / Unlock
 Themes Manager
 Control Panel
 File Manager